reactjs/react.dev/content/docs/static-type-checking.md

 >Note:
 >
 >Flow does not require the `react` preset, but they are often used together.
-Flow itself understands JSX syntax out of the box.
+The flow itself understands JSX syntax out of the box.

 #### Other Build Setups {#other-build-setups}